danieleongari/pandas-chaining-ninja/README.md

 - more *memory* efficient, you don't waste memory in copies and slices

 But there are also some downsides:
-- more pandas and numpy expertise is requres
+- more pandas and numpy expertise is required
 - you need to run all the operations every time, which may be time consuming when working on a particular single operation (i.e., line) but you need to run the whole pipeline

 ## How to use this repository